Why Jolt Cola Was Discontinued

 © History Oasis

-When Jolt Cola was discontinued in 2011 after a nearly 30-year run, it marked the end of an era for one of the most iconic and notorious sodas in beverage history.
+When Jolt Cola was discontinued in 2011 after a nearly 30-year run, it marked the end of one of the most iconic and notorious sodas in beverage history.

 JOLT COLA CONTAINED A VERY HIGH AMOUNT OF CAFFEINE